 The sales price of or gross receipts derived from a self-service vehicle wash or vacuum (including drive-thru or coin-operated) and limited-service vehicle wash are exempt from sales and use tax.

-If vehicle wash businesses make retail sales of items through vending machines or otherwise, they must collect and remit the applicable sales and use tax due thereon.
+If a vehicle wash business makes retail sales of items through vending machines or otherwise, they must collect and remit the applicable sales and use tax due thereon.